letsbuilda/pyweek36/README.md

 - [Additional Mechanics](#additional-mechanics).
 - Paradigm or tool for level creation.
 - Art & Writing:
-    - Sprites.
+    - Sprites and Tileset.
     - Home and Level Selection screen mockups (and/or any other required screens).

 ### Phase 3
-- Handcrafting of levels.
+- Handcrafting of levels (tilemaps).
 - Screens implementation:
     - Home screen.
     - Level Selection screen.